MagalhaesGustavo/currency-exchange/README.md

 # Introduction

-This API has as objective to perfom transactions between two registers accounts using exchange rate for diferentts currencies using an external API to covert currencies
+This API has as objective to perform transactions between two registered accounts using exchange rate for differents currencies, communicating to an external API to convert currencies

 External API utilised: https://exchangerate.host/#/#docs